xwiki/xwiki-dev-tools/README.txt

 = TODO =

-* add support for GWT WYSIWYG (any any other GWT based module)
+* add support for GWT WYSIWYG (and any other GWT based module)